lukehenderson1996/cmosSim/readme.txt

-Silicon-level simulation of an x86 processor
+Silicon-level simulation of a microcontroller